jindrichmynarz/dissertation/parts/ares.md

 This system is not the primary source of the data it provides.
 Instead, it mediates data from several source registers and links back to these registers where possible.
-The main sources of ARES are the [Public Register](https://or.justice.cz/ias/ui/rejstrik) run by the Czech Ministry of Justice, the [Trade Licensing Register](http://www.rzp.cz/eng/index.html) operated by the Czech Ministry of Industry and Trade, and the [Business Register](https://www.czso.cz/csu/res/business_register) maintained by the Czech Statistical Office.
+The main sources of ARES are the [Public Register](https://or.justice.cz/ias/ui/rejstrik) (PR) run by the Czech Ministry of Justice, the [Trade Licensing Register](http://www.rzp.cz/eng/index.html) (TLR) operated by the Czech Ministry of Industry and Trade, and the [Business Register](https://www.czso.cz/csu/res/business_register) maintained by the Czech Statistical Office.
 Consequently, the data ARES provides may not be up-to-date or complete.
 ARES explicitly renounces any guarantees about the data.
 Its data is not to be treated as legally binding, but instead it serves only an informative purpose.